flatironinstitute/cppdlr/doc/install.rst

 .. note:: We recommend using a stable `release <https://github.com/flatironinstitute/cppdlr/releases>`_ of ``cppdlr``.

+.. note:: If you are compiling with clang, please look at the "Compiling with clang" section below.

 .. note:: If you are a MacOS user, and are having trouble installing ``cppdlr``, please look at the "Note for MacOS users" below.